ShieldsJohn/aye_or_naw/README.md

 **First Time Visitor Goals**

 o To play a quiz and enjoy playing it
--	The site offers a quick to play quiz with challenging questions on a variety of general knowledge subjects.
+-	The site offers a quick-to-play quiz with challenging questions on a variety of general knowledge subjects.

 o To intuitively navigate the site and quiz
 - The site has a simple layout, that instructs the user to enter a player name to start the quiz.
 Upon starting the quiz, the user is presented with two answer buttons to use until the quiz is finished.